tjhickey724/pythonintro/projects/pa2/LP2a.md

-# LP2: Heron's Formula with Error Checking
+# LP2a: Heron's Formula with Error Checking

+This assignment tests your ability to use if/elif/else conditional statements.

 Write a Python script to find the area of a triangle with sides of length a,b,c using Heron's formula, you can look it up online, but add error checking...